DEPARTMENT’S HISTORY, PHILOSOPHY, VISION & MISSION

 BIO 206 STATISTICS FOR AGRICULTURE AND BIOLOGY (2 UNITS)

 Use of statistical methods in Biology and Agriculture.
 Continuous and discrete variables, Sampling procedure.
 Sample size.
 Presentation of statistical results.
 Frequency distribution.
 Law of probability, the binomial, Poisson and normal frequency distributions.
 Estimations and Tests of Hypothesis.
 Design of simple Agricultural and Biological experiments.
-Analysis of variance and co-variance, simple regression and corelation, contingency tables, some non-parametric tests.
+Analysis of variance and co-variance, simple regression and correlation, contingency tables, some non-parametric tests.
 The use of statistical packages such as SPSS and Minitab in statistical analysis.

 BIO 207 LOWER INVERTEBRATES (2 UNITS)